tristancalderbank/qdg-pi-web/README.md

 ###Instructions:

 Navigate to /var/www/ and clone the repo in that directory.
-Run server-setup.py with to install required software.
+Run server-setup.py with sudo priviledges to install required software.
 Make sure that on each Raspberry Pi, the ip address in the script "publish-data.py" points to the computer that is hosting the page.

 ####Note:
 This setup script will install the following dependencies: lighttpd, redis, redis-py, pip, python